Your standing desk is great for our productivity and health, but without proper cable management, it can quickly become an unsightly, tangled mess.

 You can get rid of visual clutter and improve your productivity by following my best 5 standing desk cable management tips.

 They take 3-4 hours to implement and once you’re done, you’ll have an aesthetically pleasing, Instagram-worthy home office that leaves you with more space on your work surface, and less unsightly, messy cables under it.

 Shown in photo: the Desky Single Monitor Arm runs almost 100% of your monitor cable inside its body.
 This gentleman’s arm is pretty nice, too 🙂

-By suspending your monitor in the air, a monitor arm makes your home office setup look much cleaner while freeing up a huge amount of real estate on your desktop.
+By suspending your monitor in the air, the best monitor arms make your home office setup look much cleaner while freeing up a huge amount of real estate on your desktop.